Menu

 Our cultural, creative, technology and recreation industries are critical to ensuring Aotearoa has a highly productive and innovative economy – now and in the future.

-On 1 August 2024, the Government announced its proposals for disestablishing the WDCs and Te Pūkenga and instigated a six-week consultation period in which it is seeking feedback on three parts of the vocational education system:
+On 1 August 2024, the Government announced its proposal for disestablishing the six Workforce Development Councils (WDCs) and Te Pūkenga, It started a six-week consultation period seeking feedback on three parts of the vocational education system:

 • A redesigned Institute of Technology and Polytechnic (ITP) network that retains access to ITP provision in regions, through a combination of stand-alone and a federation of ITPs